 Crumbed Rack of Lamb

-This is the first rack of lamb recipe I’ve shared, and I was torn with indecision about whether to do a classic, plainly roasted version or go all out with a crumbed number, reserved for special occasions.
+This is the first rack of lamb recipe I’ve shared, and I was torn with indecision about whether to do a classic, plainly roasted version (which I eventually did make!) or go all out with a crumbed number, reserved for special occasions.

 The crumb number won out … because who doesn’t go mad over tender, juicy lamb meat with a golden crunchy crust??
 (Vegetarians are excused from answering this question 😉) Especially when we load it up with rosemary and garlic flavour, with an extra savoury boost from parmesan??